 He joined Essex in 2015, having previously held faculty positions at the University of Houston, Trinity College, Dublin and the University of Nevada, Las Vegas.
 He holds a PhD from the University of California, Los Angeles and a BA from Rutgers University.

 His main research and teaching interests are in quantitative comparative politics, political institutions, and quantitative text analysis.
 His research frequently employs formal theory and quantitative methods to explore legislative behaviour, political parties, and democratic representation.

 His most recent book, co-authored with Sven-Oliver Proksch, is entitled “The Politics of Parliamentary Debate: Parties, Rebels and Representation” and is published by Cambridge University Press.

 Other research has appeared in leading political science journals such as the American Journal of Political Science, and the British Journal of Political Science.

 Professor Richard Traunmüller

 Richard Traunmülleris currently a visiting Professor of Quantitative Methods at the University of Mannheim and on leave from his Junior Professorship in Empirical Democracy Research at Goethe University Frankfurt.
 Prior to coming to Frankfurt, he has held positions at the Universities of Konstanz, Berne, Mannheim, and Essex.
-Richard has taught semester long courses on data visualisation at these universities and has been invited to teach statistical visualisation at the German Institute of Global and Area Studies (GIGA) and the European University Institute (EUI) in Florence.
-In addition, he is a regular instructor for data visualisation at the Essex Summer School in Social Science Data Analysis.
+Richard has taught semester long courses on data visualization at these universities and has been invited to teach statistical visualization at the German Institute of Global and Area Studies (GIGA) and the European University Institute (EUI) in Florence.
+In addition, he is a regular instructor for data visualization at the Essex Summer School in Social Science Data Analysis.
 His work has appeared in major social science journals such as Comparative Political Studies, European Journal of Political Research, and Political Analysis, amongst others.